 Marynka Beer Aperitivo is just a couple blocks outside the Wroclaw old town.
 It’s a casual, eclectically decorated spot.
 When you enter you are met with a large bar with quite a few taps.
 To your right, there are two medium-sized rooms with a hodgepodge of tables and chairs.
-Dogs are welcome!
+And (as you can see from this pic) dogs are welcome!
 We tasted a range of styles and they had many more on offer.
-Another noteworthy highlight of Marynka was the pizza truck in the back!
+Another noteworthy highlight of Marynka was the pizza truck in the back.
 We went our first evening in Wroclaw when we were tired from travel and wanted good beer and quick (but good) food.
 We weren’t disappointed.

 What we drank at Marynka Beer Aperitivo:

 - Kawko I Mlekosz (chocolate, vanilla stout) – Piwowarownia (Kraków)

 - Apollo 17 (double cherry sour) – Twigg (Kraków)

 Where to find Marynka Beer Aperitivo: Kazimierza Wielkiego 39, 11-400 Wrocław, Poland

 Are you a craft beer lover too?
 Check out our guide to the best bars in Rotterdam for craft beer!